PILOTS AT WINDERMERE

 Gerald Part from Stock Park, Windermere, 21, began in May, joined the Royal Naval Air Service, achieved his Aviator’s Certificate on 24 August 1916 at Royal Naval Air Station Eastbourne.

 Horace Benson from Fleet, Hampshire, 21, arrived in October.
-Commissioned in the RFC, obtained his Aviator’s Certificate at the Military School, Catterick Bridge on 26 April 1916 and survived the War.
+Commissioned in the RFC, awarded his Aviator’s Certificate at the Military School, Catterick Bridge on 26 April 1916 and survived the War.

-Noel Lawton from Endcliffe, Sheffield, 21, was part of the May intake, obtained his Aviator’s Certificate on 18 March 1916 at Windermere, joined the RFC.
+Noel Lawton from Endcliffe, Sheffield, 21, was part of the May intake, awarded his Aviator’s Certificate on 18 March 1916 at Windermere, joined the RFC.

 Arthur Inglis from Glasgow, 23, came in August but was killed in a motorcycle accident in December at Carnforth.

-Harry Slingsby from Chester, 21, came in March, obtained his Aviator’s Certificate on 4 October at Windermere, and gained some notoriety in 1917 when he wrecked an SE5A by flying into a house whilst landing at night, and in 1918 by firing a Very pistol from his Bristol fighter which landed on a tent containing the Minister for Air!
+Harry Slingsby from Chester, 21, came in March, awarded his Aviator’s Certificate on 4 October at Windermere, gaining some notoriety in 1917 when he wrecked an SE5A by flying into a house whilst landing at night, and in 1918 by firing a Very pistol from his Bristol fighter which landed on a tent containing the Minister for Air!

-John Lankester Parker from Mildenhall, Suffolk, 19, having obtained his Aviator’s Certificate at Brooklands on 18 June 1914, started in February, and became an instructor teaching about 75 pupils to fly, achieving over 500 incident-free hours at Windermere.
-He later became the world’s leading seaplane test pilot for Short Brothers, and in 1942 flew DP176 the first Windermere-assembled Sunderland flying boat.
+John Lankester Parker from Mildenhall, Suffolk, 19, having been awarded his Aviator’s Certificate at Brooklands on 18 June 1914, started in February, and became an instructor teaching about 75 pupils to fly, achieving over 500 incident-free hours at Windermere.
+He later became the world’s leading seaplane test pilot for Short Brothers, and in 1942 trialled DP.176 the first Windermere-assembled Sunderland flying boat.

-The photo was taken by Ronald Buck from Heaton Chapel, Stockport, 25, who made his first flight in January, obtained his Aviator’s Certificate on 7 August at Windermere, joined the RFC, and was posted to France where he was seriously wounded in 1916 being graded ‘permanently unfit for pilot duties’.
+The above photo was taken by Ronald Buck from Heaton Chapel, Stockport, 25, who made his first flight in January, was awarded his Aviator’s Certificate on 7 August at Windermere, joined the RFC, and was posted to France where he was seriously wounded in 1916 being graded ‘permanently unfit for pilot duties’.